tradex-app/TradeX-chart/src/docs/src/content/docs/reference/02_configuration.md

   // talib: `${window.location.origin}/talib.wasm`
 }
 ```
-``title`` is required so you know what asset you are looking at.
+`title` is required so you know what asset you are looking at.

-``talib`` is a pointer to the [talib-web](https://https//anchegt.github.io/talib-web/) technical indicator library compiled as a WebAssembly module.
-TradeX-chart will take care of instantiating it.
+`talib` is a pointer to the [talib-web](https://talib-web.github.io/) technical indicator library compiled as a WebAssembly module.
+TradeX Chart will take care of instantiating it.

 :::caution
-Depending upon the server configuration, ``.wasm`` files might be served with an incorrect mime type when loaded from a subdirectory.
+Depending upon the server configuration, `.wasm` files might be served with an incorrect MIME type when loaded from a subdirectory.
-If that is the case, copy ``tablib.wasm`` from ``./modules/talib-web/lib/`` to the web server root, and reference it in the config as following:
+If that is the case, copy `talib.wasm` from `./node_modules/talib-web/lib/` to the web server root, and reference it in the config as follows:
-``talib: `${window.location.origin}/talib.wasm` ``
+`talib: \`${window.location.origin}/talib.wasm\``
 :::

 ## Basic Config

-``height`` and ``width`` default to 100% of the parent element's height and width if not defined in the config. ``height`` and ``width`` are the number of pixels.
-The chart has a minimal height `300` and width of `400` pixels.
+`height` and `width` default to 100% of the parent element's height and width if not defined in the config. `height` and `width` are specified in pixels.
+The chart has a minimum height of `300` and width of `400` pixels.

-``rangeLimit`` defines the initial number of candles to display.
+`rangeLimit` defines the initial number of candles to display.
 It is treated as the "zoom" level of the timeline.

 [Config Object Options](#config-object-options) provides a complete overview of all settings.

 ## State

-State is a snapshot of the entirety of the chart data state, including chart price data, indicators, drawing tools, datasets and theme.
-Where properties of Config and ``state.settings`` overlap, Config properties take priority.
+State is a snapshot of the entirety of the chart data state, including chart price data, indicators, drawing tools, datasets, and theme.
+Where properties of Config and `state.settings` overlap, Config properties take priority.

 Chart states can be loaded (swapped) as desired.
 By default the chart can hold multiple states in memory.